A topic from the subject of Supramolecular Chemistry in Chemistry.

 • Wear safety goggles and a lab coat.

-• Place the lead bricks around the radioactive source to shield it.
+• If using lead bricks, place them around the radioactive source to minimize stray radiation.

-• Position the Geiger counter near the radioactive source.
+• Position the Geiger counter a safe distance from the radioactive source.
+(Consult safety instructions for your specific radioactive source).

 2. Measure Radioactivity:

-• Turn on the Geiger counter and allow it to warm up for a few minutes.
+• Turn on the Geiger counter and allow it to warm up as instructed by the manufacturer.

-• Determine the half-life by finding the time taken for the CPM to decrease by half.
+• Plot the corrected CPM versus time on a graph.
+The half-life is the time it takes for the CPM to decrease by half.

 4. Analyze the Results: